-None of the 2008 emails regarding the legal underpinnings of and made reference to the fact that a very similar question had been raised 3 years earlier, in connection with a proposal to use administrative subpoenas to and.
-As detailed in Chapter Three, in 2005, the DOJ Criminal Division Narcotic and Dangerous Drug Section (NDDS) and Asset Forfeiture and Money Laundering Section (AFMLS) both prepared legal analyses of and the end that highlighted the relevance of United States v.
-Bisceglia, 420 U.S. 141 (1975), and Peters v.
+None of the 2008 emails regarding the legal underpinnings of made reference to the fact that a very similar question had been raised 3 years earlier, in connection with a proposal to use administrative subpoenas to a set of the connection with a proposal to use administrative subpoenas to a set of the connection with a proposal to use administrative subpoenas to a set of the connection with a proposal to use administrative subpoenas to a set of the connection with a proposal to use administrative subpoena authority in 21 U.S. (1975), and Peters v.
 United States, 853 F.2d 692 (9th Cir.
-1988), to the question of whether the DEA's administrative subpoena authority in 21 U.S.C § 876(a) permitted the collection of bulk, non-target-specific data for "exploratory purposes."
+1988), to the question of whether the DEA's administrative subpoena authority in 21 U.S. (1975) and Peters v.
+William of the collection of bulk, non-target-specific data for "exploratory purposes."
 The AFMLS memorandum opined that the DEA's proposed use of its administrative subpoena authority for exploratory purposes to gather bulk wire remitter records